Buried Treasure? An Overview of Coin Hoards

 LaVere was a bit of an odd fellow according to those who knew him.
-He tended to act as though he had little money, but after his death there were hundreds of thousands of Morgan Silver Dollars found hidden in his home.
+He tended to act as though he had little money, but after his death, there were hundreds of thousands of Morgan Silver Dollars found hidden in his home.
 The entire hoard was sold to a single company for over $7,000,000.
 The company then sold them slowly over the years.
-At this point there aren’t many silver dollars left in the original Redfield hoard cases, but there are some.
+At this point, there aren’t many silver dollars left in the original Redfield hoard cases, but there are some.

-The Silk Road Coin Hoard was a large quantity of buried Tabaristan Hemidrachms that were uncovered recently.
+The Silk Road Coin Hoard was a large quantity of buried Tabaristan Hemidrachms that was uncovered recently.
 While the details behind who buried these coins are uncertain, ModernCoinMart (MCM) was able to secure this hoard of ancient silver coins, and have them certified by the ancient coin division of the Numismatic Guaranty Corporation (NGC).
 Incredibly, these coins were graded as Mint State, meaning that these coins which are over 1,200 years old are uncirculated and still have some luster!

 Another exciting group of coins carried by MCM is the Civil War Token Hoard.
-NGC has certified over 8,000 patriotic themed tokens.
+NGC has certified over 8,000 patriotic-themed tokens.
 Of these, only 237 have been certified as Full Red, with original full color and luster as when they were struck.
 Most tokens seen in the marketplace are well worn and original coins in Choice Condition are nearly unheard of!

 This small hoard was discovered in New Hampshire and had been carefully wrapped in tissue paper since the coins were minted during the tumultuous years of the Civil War.
 This small hoard represents more than 1/3 of all Full Red NGC certified Civil War Tokens that have ever entered the marketplace!